CRIS-APCSA-2025-2026/apcsa-unit-1/topic-1.2/README.md

 Replace `<type>` with the most appropriate data type for each description:

-1. The number of planets in the solar system: <type>
+1. The number of planets in the solar system: <int>

 2. It is currently raining outside: <type>